oktavilla/PortfolioDeck-Docs/custom-domain.markdown

 # <span>Setting up a</span> custom domain

+Registering and setting up a domain can be a bit tricky, if you don't feel comfortable dealing with this kind of stuff we recommend that you ask a tech savvy friend or [drop us an e-mail](mailto:support@portfoliodeck.com) and we'll try to help you out.

-## What you need to know
+## What you need

-To get PortfolioDeck to work with a custom domain you will need:

 * A domain name.
 * A DNS service provider.
-* A couple of A-records pointing towards *95.131.248.79* and *95.131.248.XYZ*

-## Domain purchasing and DNS setup
+## Domain purchasing

-For .com and other international domains you can use [DNSimple](https://dnsimple.com/).
-For Swedish domain names you have [Loopia](http://www.loopia.com/domainnames) (you need a Swedish social security number).
+For .com/.net/.org and other international domains we suggest that you use [DNSimple](https://dnsimple.com/).
+For Swedish domains we suggest that you use [Loopia](http://www.loopia.com/domainnames).
 They both offer domain registration as well as DNS services.

-There are a bunch of others as well and you may use whoever you prefer.
-Registring and setting up a domain can be a bit tricky so if you don't feel comfortable dealing with this kind of stuff we recommend that you ask a friend.
+There are also a bunch of other DNS service providers and you may use whoever you prefer.

-## After setup
+## DNS setup

-It's important that you let PortfolioDeck know about your new domain.
-If you haven't done so already: click the customize tab on your PortfolioDeck admin page and then select "Add a custom domain name".
-Enter the domain name you've purchased and click "Save changes".
+1. Go the DNS management page of your DNS service provider and select your domain name.
+2. Delete any existing A records for your domain's subdomain called ”*”.
+3. Create two new A-records for the ”*”-subdomain.
+One for __95.131.248.79__ and one for __95.131.248.XYZ__, the field where you enter the IP-address is probably called ”value”, ”data” or ”destination”.
+Your DNS provider might also require that your enter a value for a ”TTL” or ”Time to live” field, you can enter 3600 in this field.

+## Let PortfolioDeck know about your domain name

+1. Click the ”Customize” button in the menu when logged in to the PortfolioDeck admin.
+2. Click the "Add a custom domain name" button.
+3. Enter your domain name in the ”Custom domain” field and click "Save changes".

-Please note that after you've set up your new domain you may need to wait up to 72 hours for the change to take effect.
-This is just how DNS works - please be patient :)
+_Please note that after you've set up your new domain you may need to wait up to 72 hours for the change to take effect.
+This is just how DNS works - please be patient :)_